DineshKudva/SoulKitch/README.md

 # SoulKitch
-A website to find all the recipes you'll ever need to satisfy your cravings To view the workings of this web project:
+A website to find all the recipes you'll ever need to satisfy your cravings **Enter** To view the workings of this web project:
  "download the folder in the htdocs folder inside your xampp folder" "open the xampp control panel and start the apache server and mysql connection"